jtwray/lightningjs-movies/README.md

 ## com.domain.app.movies

 ### Getting started
-> get an API KEY from THE MOVIEDB @ https://www.themoviedb.org/
+> update the value of APP_MOVIEDB_API_KEY with your API KEY from THE MOVIEDB @ https://www.themoviedb.org/

-> Open .env

-> update the value of APP_MOVIEDB_API_KEY with your API KEY
+> update the value of APP_MOVIEDB_BASE_URL to https://api.themoviedb.org/3

+> /.env
 ```
-.env
 APP_MOVIEDB_API_KEY=<YOUR KEY HERE>
+APP_MOVIEDB_BASE_URL=https://api.themoviedb.org/3
 ```

 > Before you follow the steps below, make sure you have the